 Cholesterol is a type of body fat, or lipid.
-A serum cholesterol level is a measurement of certain elements in the blood, including the amount of high- and low-density lipoprotein cholesterol (HDL and LDL) in a person’s blood.
+A person’s serum cholesterol level represents the amount of total cholesterol in their blood.

-A person’s serum cholesterol level can indicate their risk for conditions such as heart disease.
+A person’s serum cholesterol level can indicate their risk of developing conditions such as heart disease.

-In this article, we explore what serum cholesterol shows, what healthy ranges are, and how to improve levels with changes to lifestyle and diet.
+In this article, we explore what serum cholesterol shows, what optimal ranges are, and how to improve levels with changes to lifestyle and diet.

 Cholesterol is a waxy, fatty substance.
-Some cells in the liver produce it and release it into the bloodstream.
+Cells in the liver produce it and release it into the bloodstream.

 With a blood test, a doctor can measure levels of:

-Cholesterol plays a vital in many of the body’s processes, including:
+Cholesterol plays a vital role in many bodily processes, including: